Here Are the 28 Best Thai Food Dishes to Try -

 2. Som Tam - Green Papaya Salad

 Green papaya salad, locally known as Som Tum, is one of Thailand's most prized culinary creations.
-It is a spicy composition, made from shreds of unripe papaya combined with an assortment of vegetables and other ingredients that contains a potpourri of spicy, sour, chilli and sweet tastes.
+It is spicy, made from shreds of unripe papaya combined with an assortment of vegetables and other ingredients.
+It contains a potpourri of spicy, sour, chilli and sweet tastes.
 All the condiments, garlic, chillies, green beans, cherry tomatoes and shredded raw papaya are pounded using a mortar and pestle, enhancing each ingredient's individual flavour.
 The raw papaya, however, remains crunchy, lending the meal an interesting and fun texture.
-The dish has a distinctive tangy taste typical of the Thai food, that has the ability to please even foreign taste buds.
+The dish has a distinctive tangy taste typical of Thai food that has the ability to please even foreign taste buds.
 You can find many variations of this dish across the country, some with dry shrimp, salted crab and sausages, and others with peanuts, asparagus beans and Thai eggplant.
-This is a major staple food of Thailand as it is easy to make, and easier to enjoy.
+This is a major staple food of Thailand as it is easy to make and easier to enjoy.

 3. Khao Phat - Thai Fried Rice